Escherbach/Seq-Roadmap/README.md

 # A roadmap towards ubiquitous metagenomic sequencing
+Imagine a world in which every clinician around the world had access to a simple device capable of detecting any virus or bacterium causing disease in a symptomatic patient.
+Such a world would be much better positioned to diagnose and treat infectious disease and to detect novel emerging pathogens before they cause a devastating pandemic.
+Metagenomic sequencing (MGS) has the potential to become such a universal diagnostic.
+However, it is not yet ready for prime time: complex workflows and high costs prevent widespread adoption.

+In this report, we ask how MGS could become widely available.
+The technical answer we arrive at is that a device capable of performing 10 million RNA reads in less than an hour with minimal sample preparation would have sufficient sensitivity to deliver on this goal.
+We then review the current technological landscape and conclude that at least two approaches, single-molecule optical and nanopore sequencing, could be adapted to meet these specifications

+## Motivation
-The first COVID-19 infection occured in mid-October to mid-November of 2019, at least six weeks earlier than the Wuhan cluster of infections was identified in late December 2019.[^1] The SARS-CoV-2 genome was only made publicly available in January 2020, more than two months after the first human transmission.[^2] This delay resulted in millions of deaths and trillions of dollars in economic costs.
+The first COVID-19 infection occured in mid-October to mid-November of 2019, at least six weeks earlier than the Wuhan cluster of infections was identified in late December 2019.
+The SARS-CoV-2 genome was only made publicly available in January 2020, more than two months after the first human transmission.
+This delay resulted in millions of deaths and trillions of dollars in economic costs.

-COVID-19 - far from the worst pandemic we could face within our lifetimes - has clearly demonstrated that our ability to detect and contain new pathogens capable of causing a pandemic are nowhere near where they should be.
-The diagnostic technologies we use for infections at the point of care are adapted to a small set of known pathogens and in princile incapable of recognizing the outbreak of an unsuspected or unknown pathogen.
+COVID-19 - far from the worst pandemic we could face within our lifetimes - has clearly demonstrated that our ability to detect and contain new pathogens is inadequate.
+The diagnostic technologies we use for infections at the point of care are designed for a small set of known pathogens and in princile incapable of recognizing the outbreak of an unsuspected or unknown pathogen.

 There is therefore a pressing need for a universal diagnostic to enable fast detection of all pathogens and their early containment.
 We need an early warning system that can detect the emergence of a new pathogen in humans as early as possible, without any assumptions about what the pathogen might be.
 This system should also be able to characterize any pathogen in a human sample with sufficient information to triage the threat.